9 Health Issues You Can Develop If You Don’t Get Enough Sleep

 There are a lot of factors that can impact your blood pressure, including what you eat and how often you exercise.
 But a chronic lack of sleep can play a role, too.

-"When chronic sleep deprivation continues, the body must work harder to maintain everyday functioning," Dr. Sujay Kansagra, Mattress Firm’s sleep health expert, tells Bustle.
+"When chronic sleep deprivation continues, the body must work harder to maintain everyday functioning," Dr. Sujay Kansagra, a sleep health expert with Mattress Firm, tells Bustle.
 "One of the most affected organs is the heart.
 Sleep deprivation can cause elevated blood pressure, and when exacerbated, continued sustained high blood pressure can even lead to stroke."

-This won't happen after one or two nights of poor sleep, but if you keep skimping on rest, it is a health issue that can crop up down the line.
+This won't happen after one or two nights of poor sleep, of course.
+But if you keep skimping on rest, it is a health issue that can crop up years down the line.

 2. Mood Changes